Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: System Model

-For the radar sensing, the sensing domain is divided into $R$ range bins referenced to a reference distance, and the targets are sorted in ascending order of distance.
-In this work, we assume that the range bins where the targets are located are known at BS based on the sensing results from the previous sensing stage.
-To avoid the echo signal reflected by the farthest target in the current sensing period interfering with the echo signal reflected by the nearest target in the next period, the pulsed signal $[\mathbf{S}\ \mathbf{0}_{(M+K_c)\times R}]\in\mathbb{C}^{(M+K_c)\times (T+R)}$ is transmitted in each sensing period.
-The echo signal for each target has a unique time delay.
-We use $r_k$ to denote the range bin of the $k$-th target, then we utilize a shift matrix to describe the time delay of the signal for the $k$-th target as $\mathbf{J}_k\in\mathbb{R}^{T\times (T+R-1)}$, which is given by
+For the far-field radar sensing, the echo signal received by the BS from different targets may have different delays.
+Suppose that the echo signals received from the $k$-th target delays $r_k$ time slots compared with the transmitted signal, and the maximum number of the delayed time slots is $R$.
+In this work, we consider the target tracking task for radar sensing.
+In the initial target detection stage, the target positions of interest can be obtained by coarse sensing such as radar scanning.
+In the tracking stage, the target position obtained in previous sensing stage can be utilized.
+Thus, we assume that the positions and the corresponding time delays for different targets are known at the BS.
+To avoid the echo signal reflected by the farthest target in the current sensing period interfering with the echo signal reflected by the nearest target in the next period, the pulsed signal $[\mathbf{S}\ \mathbf{0}_{(K_c+K_t)\times R}]\in\mathbb{C}^{(K_c+K_t)\times (T+R)}$ is transmitted in each sensing period, where $T$ is typically designed much larger than $R$ to keep efficiency loss minimal \cite{SINR1,SINR2}.
+Then we utilize a shift matrix to describe the time delay of the signal for the $k$-th target as $\mathbf{J}_k\in\mathbb{R}^{T\times (T+R-1)}$, which is given by

-Since we have the range bin and the corresponding time delay information of the targets, we apply matched-filtering $(\mathbf{S}\mathbf{J}_k)^H$ with different time delays on the received signal.
+Since we have the time delay information of the targets, we apply matched-filtering $(\mathbf{S}\mathbf{J}_k)^H$ on the received signal.
 Then, the received signal during one sensing period is obtained as